-Ryan Sullivan is an associate professor in the Departments of Chemistry and Mechanical Engineering at Carnegie Mellon University.
+Ryan Sullivan is a professor in the Departments of Chemistry and Mechanical Engineering at Carnegie Mellon University.
 He is also a faculty member in the Centre for Atmospheric Particle Studies.
 Sullivan has a background in atmospheric and analytical chemistry, single-particle analysis, heterogeneous kinetics, and cloud nucleation research.
 His research interests include the development of improved aircraft-deployable analytical instrumentation to characterize individual particles in the atmosphere in real-time.
 These instruments are used to investigate the physicochemical properties of atmospheric particles emitted and produced from a variety of sources, the chemical processes they experience during atmospheric transport, and how these processes modify the ability of particles to nucleate both cloud droplets and ice crystals, thus altering cloud properties and the Earth’s climate.
 These research endeavors involve equal parts instrument development, laboratory experiments, and field measurements.

 Studying Atmospheric Particles Using Aerosol Optical Tweezers